 - 6.7.1.
 The following factors shall be considered by BACT in making its decision of whether or not to veto a transfer: - (a) Where a player is requesting a transfer due to a change of schools, and school rules require that they play for the school club. - (b) Where a player is requesting a transfer due to a change of residence (that is, moving to an area in their new club's region). - (c) Any other factor BACT deems appropriate.

 6.8.
-Local Interchanges (Playing for More than One Club)
+Local Interchange